cmarincia/ketansingh.me/content/posts/pipeline-pattern-in-go-part-1.md

 }
 ```

 What these function do is very simple, They just perform the arithmetic operation on number with a constant and return it.
 You can think of these as "stages" of pipeline.
-To complete the pipeline we can just combine both stages them.
+To complete the pipeline we can just combine both stages.

 ```go